If You Saw His Heart

 If You Saw His Heart (Si tu voyais son cœur) is a French drama film, directed by Joan Chemla and released in 2017.
-Based partially on Guillermo Rosales's novel Boarding House, the film stars Gael García Bernal as a Daniel, a Roma thief on the run from the vengeful brother of his former friend Costel (Nahuel Pérez Biscayart), who believes Daniel to be responsible for Costel's accidental death.
+Based partially on Guillermo Rosales's novel Boarding House, the film stars Gael García Bernal as Daniel, a Roma thief haunted by guilt over the accidental death of his friend Costel (Nahuel Pérez Biscayart).

 The film premiered at the 2017 Toronto International Film Festival, in the Platform stream.